This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The Cerebral Palsy Research Foundation

-If your child has cerebral palsy, it’s important to keep up with the latest research.
+If your child has cerebral palsy, keeping up with the latest research is important.
 Talk to your medical team about any studies that could help your child and any available clinical trials.

 Lifelong Financial Assistance for Your Child's Birth Injury